 - ksmserver uses the standard combo Ctrl+Alt+key that is used in other DEs, such as Ctrl+Alt+L for locking the session.
 Should those be kept?
 I'd say yes.

 - Standardizing several KWin combos to Meta frees Ctrl+Alt+key combos, which can then be assigned to applications by users.
 Windows for instance allows for the creation of keyboard shortcuts to open applications, but the only combination that is safe to not conflict with Windows combos is Ctrl+Alt+key.
 On the other hand, some users prefer Meta for opening applications, such as Windows-based Meta+E and i3-based Meta+Return.
-I've also seen reddit users switching Ctrl+Alt+T to Meta+T., including @jensreuterberg 's.
+I've also seen Reddit users switching Ctrl+Alt+T to Meta+T., including @jensreuterberg 's.
 Already standardized combos I believe should not be changed, but new ones can be added (as was the case of Meta+E).
 See this reddit post and this one for interesting usages.
+I've confirmed that Meta+first letter of application functionality is a standard in Xubuntu, which provides a consistent set of keyboard shortcuts.

 - Are tray combos (Alt+D,S for instance) considered shell shortcuts?